IBM/gauge-web-app-steps/docs/STEPS.md

 > \* Wait for window "\${secs}" and save handle as "handles"

 Waits for a window the specified time in seconds.
 If there is a new window after the time expired, then the window handle is been saved, using the value of the placeholder.
-You have to save all window handles before, see also: [Save window handles as <placeholder>](#save-window-handles-as-placeholder).
+You have to save all window handles before this step, see also: [Save window handles as <placeholder>](#save-window-handles-as-placeholder).
+This is helpful in a scenario where the user wants to save the current window handles, then perform an action that creates a new window.
+The handle of that new window is saved and can be accessed via the placeholder.

 Support